bharathsudharsan/ML-MCU/README.md

 # Multi-class Classifier Training and Real-time Inference on Arduino MCUs
-We provide *ML-MCU* (Machine Learning - Microcontroller Unit), a framework with novel *Opt-SGD* and *Opt-OVO* algorithms, to enable binary and multi-class ML classifier training directly on Arduino MCU boards.
-ML-MCU can be used to enable billions of MCU-based IoT edge devices to self learn/train (offline) after their deployment, using live data from a wide range of IoT use-cases.
+We provide *ML-MCU* (Machine Learning - Microcontroller Unit), a framework with novel *Opt-SGD* and *Opt-OVO* algorithms to enable binary and multi-class ML classifier training directly on Arduino MCU boards. *ML-MCU* can be used to enable billions of MCU-based IoT edge devices to self learn/train (offline) after their deployment, using live data from a wide range of IoT use-cases.

 **Optimised-Stochastic Gradient Descent (Opt-SGD):** This is the binary classifier training algorithm of *ML-MCU* that enables incremental binary classifier training on MCUs. *Opt-SGD* combines benefits from both Gradient Descent (GD) and Stochastic Gradient Descent (SGD).
 Thus, it inherits the stability of GD while retaining the work-efficiency of SGD.